Fulger19/Proiect-practic-Testare-Manuala/README.md

 The final project will be split into 3 sections: **1.
 Testing section**, **2.
 API Section** and **3.
 SQL section**.
 - Testing will be done for: https://demo.guru99.com/V4/index.php
 - API testing will be done for: https://developer.spotify.com/documentation/web-api
-- SQL testing will be done for: https://scoala89.invatamantsector3.ro/
+- SQL testing will be done for the students in a classroom

 Tools used: JIRA, Zephyr Squad, Postman, MySQL Workbench.